 Figure 4-8 shows the percentage of time that the resource types were marginal during each month, using the load-weighted approach.
-The primary difference from the time-weighted analysis is the much lower percentage of wind on the margin, which ranged from 0.1% in June and July to a maximum of 1.6% in February.
+The primary difference from the time-weighted analysis is the much lower percentage of wind on the margin, which ranged from 0% in August to a maximum of 0.7% in April.
 In turn, the load-weighted approach resulted in higher percentages of other generation on the margin.
-The greatest increases using this approach were in natural gas-fired generation, which was marginal for 76% to 90% of the system load, and pumped storage generation, which was marginal for 5% to 12% of the load.
+The greatest increases using this approach were in natural gas-fired generation, which was marginal for 78% to 87% of the system load, and pumped storage generation, which was marginal for 7% to 15% of the load.

-Figure 4-8: 2020 percentage of load for which various resource types were marginal -all LMUs.
+Figure 4-8: 2021 percentage of load for which various resource types were marginal -all LMUs.

-Figure 4-9 shows the average percentage of load for which the resource types were marginal in2018 through 2020, the three years for which the load-weighed analysis has been performed.
-The percentage of natural gas on the margin increased by 7% in 2020; oil marginality increased slightly; coal and other renewables marginality both decreased; and pumped storage decreased by 5%.
-The percentage of imports on the margin was nearly zero each year.
+Figure 4-9 shows the average percentage of load for which the resource types were marginal in 2018 through 2021, the four years for which the load-weighed analysis has been performed.
+The percentage of natural gas on the margin increased by 1% in 2021; oil and coal increased by 0.3%.
+Other renewables, hydro, and pumped storage marginality remained the same.
+The percentage of imports on the margin decreased to 0.001%.

-Figure 4-9: Annual percentage of load for which various resource types were marginal - all LMUs, 2018 to 2020.
+Figure 4-9: Annual percentage of load for which various resource types were marginal - all LMUs, 2018 to 2021.

-4.4.1.3 Comparison of Time-Weighted and Load-Weighted Results - All LMUs transmission constraints and are unable to fully contribute to meeting the system load.
+The impact of using the load-weighted rather than the time-weighted approach for determining the LMU can be seen in Figure 4-10.
+As previously mentioned, many wind resources are located behind transmission constraints and are unable to fully contribute to meeting the system load.
 The resulting impacts on the load-weighted percentages are most apparent in the reduced percentage of marginal wind resources and the higher percentage of natural gas and pumped storage resources on the margin.
 Since some wood-burning and hydro-electric resources are also constrained, their marginality using the load-weighted approach is lower than with the simple time-weighted analysis.